albertsola/forth_valley_coronavirus_response_team/README.md

 **We're looking for warriors that want to win this war.
 We want to build an army and fight back!**

-Forth Valley Hospital have requested 180 face masks - staff want to pay the costs but we do not think this should be the case.
+Many Forth Valley healthcare professionals have requested face masks - they want to pay the costs themselves but we do not think this should be the case.

 ## How can you help?